sorokadima/LLM-engineer-handbook-uaUK/README.md

 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 The LLM space is complicated!
 This repo provides a curated list to help you navigate; it includes a collection of Large Language Model frameworks and tutorials, covering model training, serving, fine-tuning, and building LLM applications.

+*However, classical ML is not going away.
+Even LLMs need them.
+We have seen classical models used for protecting data privacy, detecing hallucinations, and more.
+So, do not forget to study the fundamentals of classical ML.*

 ## Table of Content

 - [LLM-engineer-handbook](#llm-engineer-handbook)